Madison County Detention Facility Inmate Mail

 Any publications that portray or discuss violence, sex, gang activity, drugs, jail escapes or anything else against jail policies are not allowed and will be returned.

-The policy of the Madison County Detention Facility should be detailed on this page.
+The 'book and periodical' policy of the Madison County Detention Facility are detailed on this page.
 However, if it is not, then call the jail at 256-519-4800 and ask.

 Keep in mind that the address the publications should be mailed to is not always the mailing address of where the inmate gets their regular mail, the mail that is scanned and forwarded digitally to them.